 State and federal government tax incentives are available for owners of a historic property who carry out a substantial rehabilitation.
 All properties must be listed in, or eligible for, the National/Georgia Register of Historic Places, either individually or as part of a National /Georgia Register Historic District.
-Project work must meet the Secretary of the Interior’s/Department of Natural Resources Standards for Rehabilitation.
+Project work must meet the Secretary of the Interior’s/Department of Natural Resources Standards for Rehabilitation (Sec. of Interior - Link / DNR, PDF).

-1. Federal Rehabilitation Investment Tax Credit (RITC) – A federal income tax credit equal to 20% of rehabilitation expenses.
+- Federal Rehabilitation Investment Tax Credit (RITC) – A federal income tax credit equal to 20% of rehabilitation expenses.
 Available ONLY for income-producing properties.
-The application is first reviewed by the Historic Preservation Division (HPD), then forwarded to the National Park Service for final decision.
-Program is available nationwide. more
+The application is first reviewed by the Historic Preservation Division (HPD), then forwarded to the National Park Service for a final decision.
+Program is available nationwide.
+See more

-2. State Preferential Property Tax Assessment for Rehabilitated Historic Property – Freezes the county property tax assessment for over 8 years.
+- State Preferential Property Tax Assessment for Rehabilitated Historic Property – Freezes the county property tax assessment for more than 8 years.
 Available for personal residences as well as income-producing properties.
-Owner must increase the fair market value of the building by 50 – 100%, depending on its new use. more
+Owner must increase the fair market value of the building by 50 – 100%, depending on its new use.
+See more

 The National Trust Community Investment Corporation, a subsidiary of the non-profit National Trust for Historic Preservation, has information on various project financing options.
 There are also many for-profit limited liability companies (LLCs) that provide consulting services for developers, allowing them to monetize federal and state tax credits, thus creating project equity.